JeffTheK/warband_analysis/doc/skills.md

 Type: `personal`.
 Attribute: `agility`.
 Most horses have a minimum riding requirement; this skill also increases your speed and agility while sitting astride a steed, but only up to a certain point.
 An essential skill for melee horse fighters.
 Level up to 4 to be able to ride the fastest horses, you can go one step forward and have the most armored ones.
 I put at least 4 points into this skill.
 Useless if you are not planning to utilize them.

+# Horse Archery

+Type: `personal`.
+Attribute: `agility`.
+If horse archery is your thing, then you will absolutely need this skill, since you have penalty for firing while mounted.
+Reduces accuracy and damage penalties for using a ranged weapon from a moving horse.
+Note that no penalties are applied if you are mounted but not moving.
+If you plan on firing while mounted, then put a few points into this.